-Name Position I Description Graeme Robertson BA, FAICD, MAIE Non-Executive Chairman Graeme joined the Board in November 2010 as Non-Executive Chairman and was appointed Executive Chairman in January 2011 and Non-Executive Chairman in October 2014.
+Name Position Description Graeme Robertson BA, FAICD, MAIE Non-Executive Chairman Graeme joined the Board in November 2010 as Non-Executive Chairman and was appointed Executive Chairman in January 2011 and Non-Executive Chairman in October 2014.
 He has over forty years' experience in the coal, infrastructure and power development industries.
 Graeme is currently Chairman of the Intrasia Capital Pte Ltd in Singapore a family office with corporate and financial services operating from Mauritius into Africa.
 From 1983 to 2005 Graeme was CEO and Managing Director of New Hope Corporation Limited (ASX:NHC).
 During this period he pioneered the development of major international companies including as President Director of Adaro Indonesia, the largest single open cut coal mine in the Southern Hemisphere, President Director of Indonesia Bulk Terminal, a 12 mtpa capacity bulk coal port and as an advisor to the development of the 1,230MW Paiton Power station, the first IPP in Indonesia.
 His career has spanned both public and private developments including directorships with the Port of Brisbane Authority and Washington H. Soul Pattinson & Co Ltd, one of Australia's oldest listed companies as well as AfrAsia Bank Ltd in Mauritius where he is currently Chairman of the AfrAsia Foundation for education to the underprivileged.
 Current directorships include Minbos Limited (ASX: MNB) and Ekada Capital Limited a public non-listed company in Mauritius for wealth management.
 Graeme was the recipient of the Asia 500 Award in 2000 and the Coaltrans Lifetime Achievement Award in 2010 for his contribution to the coal industry.
 He is a Fellow of the Australian Institute of Company Directors and a Member of the Australian Institute of Energy.
 Alan Fraser Non-Executive Director (appointed 24 August 2018) Mr Fraser has over 30 years' experience in greenfield mineral exploration, project management and mine construction.
 He has managed base metal and gold exploration projects through the stages of tenement acquisition, joint venture negotiation, obtaining regulatory approvals and the management of field exploration programs, at times in remote locations.
-He has worked extensively across the Asia-Pacific region especially in Australia and Asia.
+He has worked extensively across the Asis -Pacific region especially in Australia and Asia.
 Alan served as CEO of New Holland Mining Limited, an ASX listed gold and base metal exploration and production company, now NuEnergy Gas Limited, having been a director since 1992.
 Alan was instrumental in NuEnergy's acquisition of the coal and unconventional gas assets in Indonesia.
 He stepped down as CEO to ensure new leadership could move the company forward with its focused gas strategy.
-Alan was engaged in the IPO and listing and served as MD and Chairman of Resource Base Limited another ASX listed company engaged in gold exploration and production with activities in Australia, retiring in 2016.
-Mr Fraser has a vast knowledge of working with ASX listed companies and helping to create value for the Australian investment community.
+Alan was engaged in the IPO and listing and served as MD and Chairman of Resource Base Limited another ASX listed company engaged in gold exploration and production with ASX listed company engaged in gold exploration and production with ASX listed company engaged in gold exploration and production with ASX listed companies and helping to create value for the Australian investment community.
 Benjamin Dunn Managing Director (appointed 23 April 2021) Mr Dunn has over 20 years international experience in the Legal, Equity and Capital Markets in Australian and Asia, primarily focused on the resources sector.
 Practicing law before attaining an MBA from the Melbourne Business School, Mr Dunn has subsequently held senior positions with international investment houses including Citigroup, JP Morgan and CLSA.
-Mr Dunn now divides his time between his own resource focused investment company and providing advice to a London based Family Office.